 Our sustainability framework We're creating a better world at work for people and the planet by working with our partners to make a difference to our customers.
 Our sustainability framework identifies the key areas we're focusing on to deliver economic, social and environmental benefits for all.
 Aligned with our purpose, mission and our suite of customer products and services, it guides us to create value for our customers and wider stakeholders while ensuring we manage our business responsibly, ethically and progressively.
 Our framework is underpinned by robust systems, processes, policies and measurement tools.
-We maintain an industry-leading suite of ISO certifications and trade memberships, and have adopted the Social Value Portal's National Themes, Outcomes and Measures (TOMs) Framework, demonstrating the rigour of our approach and the credibility of our reporting.
+We maintain an industry-leading suite of ISO certifications and trade memberships, and have adopted the Social Value Portal's National Themes, Outcomes and Measures (TOMs) Framework, demonstrating the rigour of our approach and the credibility of

 People We promote a better world at work for our customers, colleagues, communities and supply chain partners.
 We strive to understand the needs and priorities of all stakeholders with the aim of delivering transparent social value and accountability.
 Planet We recognise that our operations, and those of our customers and supply chain, have an impact on the environment.
 As a business passionate about improving lives, we are committed to reducing our negative impacts and maximising our positive contribution and supporting those we work with to do the same.
 Partners We partner with a range of organisations to deliver our customer solutions and sustainability initiatives.
 We consciously work with businesses that match our integrity, responsibility and ambition to have a positive impact on the world.

 People We are committed to providing an inclusive and safe place to work for our talented people.
-This includes an ED&I strategy, we will to recruit a minimum of

-apprentices each year

-We remain committed to paying the RLW as a minimum to our employees in 2023/24.
+This includes an ED&I strategy, with objectives to 2025.
+In support of reducing the skills shortages and ensuring economic resilience in the communities we operate, we will continue to recruit a minimum of apprentices each year We remain committed to paying the RLW as a minimum to our employees in 2023/24.
+Our roadmap

-Our sustainability roadmap

 Partners

 We will continue to seek partners who share our vision and can work with us to achieve our goal of creating a better world for our customers.

-Whilst maintaining our consistent
+maintaining our consistent

-spend with SMEs per
+spend with

 We will also engage and support our supply chain to join us on our sustainability journey.

 Planet

-to achieving net zero by
+We have to achieving net zero by

 We are delivering through continual improvement, increased efficiencies, new technologies and new ways of working.
 Additionally, we are applying the waste hierarchy and circularity into our FM operations in recognition of the impact of waste on global emissions.

 Social Value

 We have a social value strategy to 2026 to ensure that our business and supply chain delivers social value in a way that is targeted, transparent and promotes accountability.

-Of the contracts measured,
+Of the accounts measured, we

-to deliver

-of turnover in social value. by 2026
+of turnover in social value, by 2026